tilap/koa-upload-mw/README.md

 - **conditions**: List of conditions to match to continue.
 If not match, ignore the uploader
 - **validators**: To validate the file, request or anything else.
 Stop the upload on first failed, and return its message as an error
 - **uploader**: a function to upload the file (in local file or on third party service for example)

+#### Rules (Condition and Validators API)

+Rules (both conditions and validators) are sync or async functions.

+They are evaluated with an object as arg, containing the entries below:

+- `file`: the file to upload
+- `fields`: a list of the incoming form fields
+- `request`: the koa context request

+Rules are passed if they neither return `false` nor throw any exception.

+The 2 differences between Conditions and Validators:

+- Condition are all evaluated at once (no order)
+- Validators are evaluated in order.

 ### Output